sassoftware/sas-container-recipes/README.md

 ```

 Here's a summary of what this command does:
-- Multiple Docker images for a programming-only deployment are created (`--type multiple`).
-The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email (`--zip /path/to/SAS_Viya_deployment_data.zip`).
+- Multiple Docker images for a programming-only deployment are created: `--type multiple`.
-- The images are pushed to the namespace in the Docker Registry (`--docker-registry-namespace myuniquename`), which is located at the Docker registry URL (`--docker-registry-url myregistry.myhost.com`).
+- The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email: `--zip /path/to/SAS_Viya_deployment_data.zip` .
-- The ingress path (`--virtual-host user-myproject.mylocal.com`) provides the HTTP and HTTPS routes from outside the Kubernetes cluster to services within the cluster.
+- The images are pushed to the namespace in the Docker Registry, which is located at the Docker registry URL: `--docker-registry-namespace myuniquename`, `--docker-registry-url myregistry.myhost.com`.
-- A default user and password are added (`--addons "auth-demo"`), which can be used to sign in to SAS Studio.
+- A default user and password are added, which can be used to sign in to SAS Studio: `--addons "auth-demo"`.

 #### Example Two: Full Deployment, Multiple Containers